F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 In this guide, I’ll run through the best racing wheels money can buy.
-This list includes a surprisingly cheap direct drive option, along with the beset high end racing wheels available.
+This list includes a surprisingly cheap direct drive option, along with the best high-end racing wheels available.

 Fanatec released their Podium range of wheels in 2018, with the goal of offering direct drive wheel bases, with super easy compatibility.

-In fact, to this day, Fanatec remain the only manufacturer to offer plug and play console compatible direct drive wheels.
+In fact, to this day, Fanatec remains the only manufacturer to offer plug and play console compatible direct drive wheels.

 Fanatec’s direct drive offering includes two wheel bases, the DD1 and DD2.
 I’ll let you guess what the DD initials stand for…